WWE News: John Cena Tweets Odd Hints On His Future In Pro Wrestling

 John Cena is one of the most iconic names in WWE history, but he’s been tweeting hints that his in-ring time may be coming to an end.
-Fresh off of a loss to “The Fiend” Bray Wyatt at WrestleMania 36, Cena posted severel tweets that have fans speculating about what the future holds for him.
+Fresh off a loss to “The Fiend” Bray Wyatt at WrestleMania 36, Cena posted several tweets that have fans speculating about what the future holds for him.
 If he was looking to get people talking about him again, he certainly accomplished that feat.

 Never wanting to ignore his wrestling fans, Cena tweeted to them on the day after WrestleMania 36.